PDEs for engineers

 How to carry out a measurement.
 Nyquist theorem.
 Sampling duration.
 Signal analysis in time and frequency domain.
 FFT and IFFT.
 How to obtain a spectrum of the measured signal with FFT technique.

 Chain of measures.
 Control and management of remote measuring stations, with sensors sampling hydrodynamic parameters.

 Acoustic and laser signal sources.
 Doppler effect.
 Measuring flow velocity with LDA and ADV sensors.

 Practical trials at the Coastal Engineering Laboratory - LIC of the DICATECh and analysis of acquired data.

 - Docente: Francesca De Serio

 Environmental issues are generally complex and in most cases require multidisciplinary skills.
 The optimal solution is the result of a broader evaluation which affects more thematic areas such as environmental, economic and social, paradigm of sustainable development.
 Additionally, with reference to a fixed environmental matrix, such as water, it may involve more professional profiles, from the chemical to the biologist, from the engineer to the physical.
 In this context, the course aims to explain to doctoral students examples of multidisciplinary approaches applied to solving complex environmental problems.
 The presence of a total environment, intended as presence of different thematic areas connected to each other, is the common element in all the case studies addressed.

 - Docente: Danilo Spasiano

-The course of Research Methodology comprises four main sections:
+The course of Research Methodology comprises six main sections:

 - Docente: Leonarda Carnimeo